JeffyOwoahsu/morganalm/README.md

 ## Getting Started

 Download the APK:
 It is recommended that the APK is ran with an emulator.
+This project was tested with the Pixel 3a XL API 34